WRManns/README-generator/README.md

     ## Description

-     A Node.js template that generates a ReadME.md document based on the User's input.
+    Template that generates a ReadME.md document based on User's input in Node.js.

     ## Installation